holochain/bootstrap/README.md

 13. Check the `signed_at_ms` is a positive number.
 14. Check the `signed_at_ms` is in the past relative to the bootstrap service's local time, interpreted as a unix timestamp in milliseconds.
+    The `NOW_THRESHOLD_MS` offset is allowed if the signed time is slightly in the future, to allow for networking issues.
+15. Check the `expires_after_ms` is an integer.
+16. Check the `expires_after_ms` is between `MIN_EXPIRES` and `MAX_EXPIRES`.
+    These are currently 1 minute and 1 hour respectively, in milliseconds.